simatic-ax/actions/README.md

 The development workflow (`package-development-workflow.yml`) is triggered on pushes and pull requests to the `main` branch.
 It builds and tests the source code.

+Further details and information can be found in the [documentation](./docs/development-workflow.md).

 ### Release Workflow

 The release workflow (`package-release-workflow.yml`) is triggered when a release is published via the GitHub UI.
 It first calls the development workflow and then proceeds to version, package, and publish the source code.

+Further details and information can be found in the [documentation](./docs/release-workflow.md).

+### Templatify Workflow

+The templatify workflow (`templatify-workflow.yml`) is triggered manually.
+This workflow aims to take the repository, create an apax compliant template package out of it and publish it to the GitHub Container registry.